What You Should Know About Lupus

 - Joint inflammation

 - Facial skin problems

 Things to keep in mind

 The appearance of these symptoms is called outbreaks.
 They can appear and disappear.
 It’s recommended that you talk with a doctor you trust.

 This disease can show up in anyone.
-We don’t know where it comes from, but it’s associated with hereditary factors.
+We don’t know where it comes from, but some experts have linked it to hereditary factors.

-Despite the fact that there isn’t a cure, there are many ways to treat lupus.
+Despite the fact that there isn’t a cure, there are many ways to keep this disease under control.
 For these treatments, we need to talk to a specialist.

-Talking with other patients who have this disease can help you to bear the disease.
+Talking with other patients who have this disease can help you to bear the whole process.